A-Waters/twitter_database/readme.md

 If you don't have the files locally downloaded already you can always use git or just download the zip from above

 ### 3. Configure and building database
-1.Inside the './database' folder there are two SQL scripts.
+1. Inside the './database' folder there are two SQL scripts.
 You will need to run both of these scripts in your sql server.
 - first run './database/Generate_Database.sql', this will simply generates a schema called 'twitter'.
 - Second run './database/insert.sql', this creates fake uses and interactions between those use such as tweeting, liking, reposting and following.

-2.Once these files are created you just need to give express.js your login info so it can access the server.
+2. Once these files are created you just need to give express.js your login info so it can access the server.
 This can be done by modifying './api/connector.js' lines 4 and 5

 # Starting the project
-1.open a command prompt (as admin to be safe)
+1. open a command prompt (as admin to be safe)
-2.cd into the project directory (where this file resides on your computer) 3.Open another command prompt with the command
+2. cd into the project directory (where this file resides on your computer)
+3. Open another command prompt with the command
 > start cmd.exe
-4.in one terminal run the commands
+4. in one terminal run the commands
 > cd api
 >
 > npm install
 >
 > npm start
-5.in the other terminal run the other commands
+5. in the other terminal run the other commands
 > cd website
 > npm install
 >
 > npm start
-6.doing this and waiting about 2-3 minuets (hyperbole for precaution) will then start the website in your default browser.
+6. doing this and waiting about 2-3 minuets (hyperbole for precaution) will then start the website in your default browser.
 If this dose not happen the website can be reached at : http://localhost:3000

 # Whats going on?